Chicago, Burlington and Quincy Railroad: 1945–1970

 On July 1, 1965, Harry Murphy retired from his position as president of the CB&Q (he remained on the railroad as a director until October), and former Frisco Railway president Louis W. Menk took over as president and CEO.
 During his presidency, Louis Menk explored ways to reduce costs for the CB&Q's passenger operations and to reshape the road's freight operations.
 Passenger service was markedly reduced, as people had shifted to using private automobiles for transportation.
 In late 1966, Louis Menk became president of the Northern Pacific, leaving William John Quinn in charge of the CB&Q.

 As the financial situation of American railroading continued to decline throughout the 1960s, forcing restructuring across the country, the CB&Q merged with the Great Northern, Northern Pacific, and the Spokane, Portland and Seattle (SP&S) railroads on March 2, 1970, to form the Burlington Northern Railroad (BN), with Louis Menk serving as the company's first president and CEO (twenty-six years later, the BN and Santa Fe Railroads merged to become the Burlington Northern and Santa Fe Railway (BNSF)).
-Most passenger operations would be assumed in 1971 by Amtrak.
+Most of the passenger operations were taken over in 1971 by Amtrak.